-Toxicity test requirements under the current NPDES permit include annual testing for acute toxicity of four effluent samples each from the ORNL STP and PWTC collected at 6 h intervals over a 24 h period, using both test species.
-In 2016, toxicity test results for the ORNL wastewater treatment facilities were once again favorable, with no indication of toxicity in any of the tests that were conducted (Table 5.9).
+Toxicity test requirements under the current NPDES permit include annual testing for acute toxicity from the ORNL STP and PWTC.
+Both test species are tested on a series of four aliquots of effluent, collected at 6 h intervals over a 24 h period.
+In 2017, toxicity test results for the ORNL wastewater treatment facilities were once again favorable, with no indication of toxicity in any of the tests that were conducted (Table 5.9).